pocesar/angular-errorlookup/README.md

 The config object is as following:

-* `config.scope` : the scope.
+* `config.scope`      : the current scope.
 [Not Optional]
 * `config.name`       : the name of the ng-model, or any internal name you want to use. it must exist in the given scope [Not Optional]
+* `config.el`         : assign a DOM element to the current model [Not optional]
+* `config.group`      : the group name [Not optional]
-* `config.model` : the model itself ngModelController (or ngFormController if you add a form model to it) [Not Optional]
+* `config.controller` : the model itself ngModelController (or ngFormController if you add a form model to it) [Not Optional]
+* `config.isForm`     : is the current controller FormController?
 * `config.attrs`      : the $attrs of the element, you can pass an object too when not adding from inside a directive
-* `config.group` : the group name, fallbacks to using `scope.$id`
 * `config.label`      : the label to give the error.
 Defaults to the name of the model. pretty name for your `login.data.user` as `Your username` for example
-* `config.el`    : assign a DOM element to the current model
+* `config.parent`     : set another ErrorLookup model as parent (not controllers!)

 ```js
 /* ... */